MahmoudAbdelshafi/MSwiftUINavigator/README.md

 ```

+There's also an example project available on GitHub for reference: [MSwiftUINavigatorExample](https://github.com/MahmoudAbdelshafi/MSwiftUINavigatorExample).

 ## Dependencies

 MSwiftUINavigator relies on the following external dependency to enhance its functionality, particularly for handling popups, sheets, and dialogs: